 After a wonderfully romantic ceremony, the newly-weds and I headed up onto the roof of the building to take a few photos.
 The guests headed downstairs for a glass of champagne.
 After the tail end of a hurricane earlier in the week, it was incredible to have such beautiful sunny weather.
 We couldn’t have had a nicer day!

 We spent about 45 minutes creating photos on the grounds of the castle.
 A small number of traditional group photos were taken to ensure all present were photographed.
-Then back into the castle for the cutting of the gorgeous wedding cake.
+Then back into the castle for the cutting of the delicious wedding cake.

 The newly-weds cut the cake with a massive antique sword.
 Very cool, and great for all the guest to watch.